garyganuiuc/lstm-word2vec/README.md

 since I'm very occupied by my own research, and all my teammates seem also really busy.

 My contributions for the project:
+Team management,
-Intro, help a teammate with the data processing part, benchmarks (all classical models), and LSTM.
+Writing Intro, help a teammate with the data processing code, benchmarks (all classical models), and LSTM.

 If you happen to see this repo, and you feel the quality is too terrible,